 Swiss-US trade relations

-Following the lifting of the country-specific additional tariffs by the US Supreme Court, the US President introduced a new across-the-board additional tariff of 10% citing a different legal basis.
-This across-the-board additional tariff is to be levied on all trading partners and is in addition to the applicable Most Favoured Nation tariffs.
+Following the lifting of the country-specific additional tariffs by the US Supreme Court, the US President introduced a new across-the-board additional tariff of 10%, citing a different legal basis.
+This across-the-board additional tariff is to be levied on all trading partners and is in addition to the applicable most-favoured-nation (MFN) tariffs.
 Certain products listed in Annex II of the Executive Order remain exempt from the additional tariffs.
-Existing sector-specific additional tariffs remain payable.
+Existing sector-specific additional tariffs remain in place.
 From 31 July 2026, additional tariffs will be imposed on pharmaceutical products under Section 232.
+The recommendations resulting from the USTR’s Section 301 investigations into unfair or discriminatory trade practices — aimed at introducing an additional tariff of 12.5% — do not enter into force immediately.
+Switzerland firmly rejects the allegations put forward in these investigations.

 Information and points of contact for affected businesses